filipo203/dog-adoption-app/README.md

 - Building scrollable ui
 - Using local resources
 - Using network images
-- Intent outside of your app
+- Intent outside of app
 - Initiating email creation from your app
 - Giving user temporary feedback using the snackbar
 - Version control